Lehrter-Lab/Raw-Data-Processing/README.md

 This repository contains all necessary scripts for processing outputs by lab & field instrumentation.
 All higher functions should be contained with the repository of the project they were written for.

+## Preprocessor Script
+Python alternative for Shimadzu TOC-V script with additional functionality for all other water quality analytes.

 ## Shimadzu TOC-V scripts
 ShimadzuTOC-V is deprecated.
 DICTNDOC should be used instead for TOC-V data.